boopdotpng/twitch-menubar/README.md

 - Sends notifications when a followed streamer goes live (disabled due to lack of a developer account).
 - Automatically updates every two minutes to keep the live channel list fresh.

-This was a fun experiment, and despite Swift's quirks, the app works surprisingly well.
-If I ever decide to get an Apple Developer account, maybe I'll polish it further!